waggle-sensor/summer2024/khan/README.md

 - Presented on all current work concisely and comprehensively, discarding all older works.
 - Continued implementing framework to deploy the technologies.

+## June 28th

+- Continued implementing framework to deploy the technologies.
+- Uploaded all materials to GitHub and Google Drive.

 ## July 1st (Week 5)